d2l-ai/d2l-en/chapter_appendix_math/math.md

 ## Linear Algebra

 This is a brief summary of vectors, matrices, operators, norms, eigenvectors, and eigenvalues.
-They're needed since a significant part of deep learning revolves around manipulating matrices and vectors.
+They are needed since a significant part of deep learning revolves around manipulating matrices and vectors.
 For a much more in-depth introduction to linear algebra in Python see e.g., the [Jupyter notebooks](https://github.com/juanklopper/MIT_OCW_Linear_Algebra_18_06)